akopcz2/locater/readme.md

 Locater App
 ============

-Locater is an app that reads your location in the browser using GeoLocation technology and the Twilio API
+Locater is an app that reads your location in the browser using GeoLocation technology and usesthe Twilio API to send text messages.

 To get started Install
   * Node --> npm install node